Coalition Fake Nuclear Facts

 Conclusion: The central evidence of the Coalition’s deception is from transcripts of Coalition interviews on Peter Dutton’s website.

-Like hoons who drop wheelies in a stolen car and proudly post this online, the Coalition has caught themselves red-handed.
+Like hoons who drop wheelies in a stolen car and proudly post this online, the Coalition has caught itself red-handed.

 We need an inquiry into the misuse of statistics.